On the unsteady dynamics of partially shrouded compressible jets: Introduction

+Recently, in the works of \cite{Rao2019,Rao2020}, the extraction of flow-dominant mode and the associated spectral content from the under-sampled data are successfully demonstrated for the schlieren images of moderate exposure time and frame rate.
+The effect of aliased temporal spectra are also validated using the microphone measurements.
+The dominant energetic and dynamic modes are shown to be the same between the cases of high-exposure and short-exposure imaging at low frames-per-second (fps).
+Later, the coupling of acoustic modes with the flow modes are shown from the final analysis of the schlieren images from a screeching conical and elliptical jet.
+Similarly, flow separation in spiked-bodies and the resulted shock-related unsteadiness are identified through the dominant spatio-temporal modes from the modal analysis of high-speed shadowgraph images in \cite{Sahoo2020,Sahoo2021}.

+Asides the important dynamic studies on compressible jets in the recent days, there are many other fundamental studies on partially shrouded jets.
+Those studies are mostly dominated by steady-state or time-averaged analysis in terms of capturing the jet morphology, identifying the separation point, and measuring the wall-static pressure.
+Many parametric studies are also found in the open literature involving variations in the confinement extent, base flow conditions, exhaust-nozzle contour, and the wall profile.
+For the brevity of literature review, those studies are not discussed in detail.

-From the brief research summary, some of the following things are evident.
-The partially bounded compressible jet's separation characteristics and the associated noise emission have not been studied in an ad-joint manner towards understanding underlying flow physics.
-Hence, an appropriately planned experimental campaign is of utmost importance as the ensuing knowledge helps develop novel strategies to control and mitigate the adverse effects from off-design operations.
-Qualitative tools like the oil-flow visualization and schlieren imaging at moderate speed and quantitative tools like the unsteady pressure and microphone measurements are likely to help map the general jet dynamics.
+\sk{From the brief research summary, in particular from the previous work of \cite{Chaudhary2020}, following motivation is drawn.
+The partially bounded compressible jet's separation characteristics and the associated noise emission have not been studied in an ad-joint manner towards understanding the underlying flow physics.
+Especially in the dominant noise producing operating conditions where the influence of $Mode-B$ and $Mode-C$ jet instabilities are severe.} Hence, an appropriately planned experimental campaign is of utmost importance as the ensuing knowledge helps develop novel strategies to control and mitigate the adverse effects from off-design operations.
+Qualitative tools like the oil-flow visualization and schlieren imaging at moderate speed and quantitative tools like the modal analysis of high-speed schlieren images along with the unsteady pressure and microphone measurements are likely to help map the general jet dynamics.